-- The top is the final intermediate certificate of the chain "B" if you have to upload a partial chain. - The bottom is always the root certificate "A". - When copying multiple certificates to a single file, make sure you also copy the lines of BEGIN CERTIFICATE and END CERTIFICATE from each certificate.
+- The bottom is always the root certificate "A". - When copying multiple certificates to a single file, make sure you also copy the lines of BEGIN CERTIFICATE and END CERTIFICATE from each certificate.

 Illustration - GMAIL SMTP Certificate Chain

 If you will apply your company's SMTP service to PX3, ignore this GMAIL illustration topic.
 Simply contact your IT department to retrieve the appropriate certificate (chain) file and upload it to the PX3.